 Site visits ensure our agency feeding partners (food pantries, soup kitchens, backpack programs, residence programs) maintain safe and effective programs.
 The Food Bank of North Alabama requires site inspections for all new agencies before being approved for partnership.
 We revisit agencies every 18-24 months and do a spot check on recordkeeping and food safety.
 This is the perfect time to discuss problems, questions or concerns.
-Such visits give us an opportunity to know our agencies on a more personal level and see the good work they are doing for our communities on a first hand basis.
 Additionally, agencies receiving USDA food items may be selected randomly for an audit by the USDA, so our visits keep them well-prepared.

-IMPORTANT: In order to make this visit an efficient use of both our times, please make sure ALL the records we will be reviewing are gathered up and AVAILABLE at the location we will be visiting.
+IMPORTANT, in order to make this visit an efficient use of both our times please: